 Let a Truck Accident Attorney Fight for Your Recovery

 You have many legal rights and options after a truck accident, even if you were partially responsible.
-The knowledgeable and experienced attorneys with Van Sant Law can help you fight for the compensation you deserve and prevent you from taking more than your rightful share of the blame.
+The knowledgeable and experienced attorneys with can help you fight for the compensation you deserve and prevent you from taking more than your rightful share of the blame.

 Do you have questions about how partial liability might affect your truck accident case?
 Contact us today to schedule a free initial consultation.